Should You Hire a Resume Writer? Are Professional Resume Services Worth It?

 During the revision process, an experienced resume writer will play devil’s advocate and push back on your suggestions if they will not truly add value.

-While it is ultimately your document, you should work with a writer that you trust has your best interests in mind and will let you know if some of your proposals aren’t best practice.
+You should work with a writer that has your best interests in mind and will let you know if some of your proposals aren’t best practice.

 Once your revisions are complete, you’re ready to start applying!